 Trying to get your spouse to change almost never works.
 Hopefully you’ve learned that by now.
 But if you change the dance steps your spouse will be forced to change in some way too.
 You may or may not like how they respond; they may step on your toes, yell and scream, or stop dancing altogether.
 But the dance will change.

-Learning new dance steps is not easy, and you’ll feel very uncomfortable for a while.
-Here are some ways to change the dance in your marriage if things aren’t working.
+Learning new dance steps is not easy, and you’ll feel uncomfortable for a while.
+But if you don’t like the dance you’re in now, here are some ways to change the dance in your marriage.

 Almost no one comes into marriage knowing how to communicate well.
 You’ll need to learn new skills that take into account your and your spouse’s personality and communication style.